camdenreslink/code.camdenreslink.com/content/dev/the-expression-problem-in-dot-net/index.md

 existing code, and while retaining static type safety (e.g., no casts).

 The problem is best understood via code, so we will examine the shapes example outlined above in both C# and F#.
-Object oriented and functional programming languages have different characteristics when examined within the context of the expression problem.
+Object oriented and functional programming languages have different characteristics within the context of the expression problem.

 Object Oriented - C#
 ====================

-The way that we would typically represent *cases* that support common *operations* in object oriented programming is to create an abstract superclass that defines virtual methods, and for each case create a subclass that overrides those methods.
+The way that we would typically represent *cases* that support common *operations* in object oriented programming is to create an abstract superclass that defines virtual/abstract methods, and for each case create a subclass that overrides those methods.
 For example, here is our abstract superclass.
 It defines the operations that our cases will support:

 {{< highlight-custom language="csharp" header-text="Shape.cs" >}}
 public abstract class Shape